15 Foods That Support Knee Cartilage (Naturally)

 This red and blue duo can be your savior from creaking and aching knees.
 These tiny packages are rich sources of vitamin D and polyphenols.

-Cherries contain antioxidants anthocyanins that help in reducing inflammation.
+Cherries contain antioxidants and anthocyanins that help in reducing inflammation.
 On the other hand, blueberries are also known to prevent gout by lowering uric acid levels.

 15. Pomegranates

-Just like all the other items on this list, pomegranate has potent antioxidants and anti-inflammatory properties that protect, repair, and regenerate your cartilage for healthier joints.
+Like all the other items on this list, pomegranate has potent antioxidants and anti-inflammatory properties that protect, repair, and regenerate your cartilage for healthier joints.

 Do not miss out on including pomegranate in your diet plan to alleviate symptoms of osteoarthritis!